BKCrypto1/CC-MN/README.md

 ```
 wget -N https://raw.githubusercontent.com/BKCrypto1/CC-MN/master/cc-install.sh && bash cc-install.sh
 ```

+**CC-Install will guide you through the installation of the CampusCoin Masternode Service.**

+Steps:
+1. Installation of Dependencies
+2. (optional) Masternode Private Key - If you have one generated, you can place one here.
+Otherwise, press enter to be provided with a newly generated key.
+3. CC Server Start

-Upon completion, you will be provided with a bunch of masternode information.
+Complete.
+You will be provided with a bunch of masternode information.
 Save this information for the next step.

 ***